guanqiaofeng/Rat_Mouse_Ortholog_Identification/README.md

 $ wc -l Rat_to_Mouse_noe_list.txt
       # 2824 out of 2825 Rat genes have blast hit.
 ```
+The one rat gene which do not have blast hit in mouse database is "A0A0G2K786_RAT".

 ## step 4. extract ortholog sequences